They couldn’t understand that the left and right were never a threat anyway; that the worst thing is a sanitized society ruled by the middle class.

 I know I know: the writers of the Guardian lifestyle section are easy targets, to say the least — just as easy as Trump and Johnson and company — and really very little is served by criticising them.
-But as I said at the start, these three months of my blog are mostly just off-cuts and leftovers, and as I was recently researching the trivial lives of the trivial classes for a story, I put together this and the last post on Fleabag for your trivial pleasure.
-This is the last time I’m going to vent spleen at them (honest!), but if you fancy one more waltz through the fields of scorn, then come with me, as we explore the marvellous adventures of Emma Brockes, Hannah Jane Parkinson, Arwa Mahdawi and the rest of the professional goodthinkers of Minitrue…
+But as I was recently researching the trivial lives of the trivial classes for a story, I put together this and the last post on Fleabag for your trivial pleasure.
+So if you fancy another waltz through the fields of scorn, then come with me, as we explore the marvellous adventures of Emma Brockes, Hannah Jane Parkinson, Arwa Mahdawi and the rest of the professional goodthinkers of Minitrue…

 Emma Brockes, who lives in New York and has kids, writes about living in New York and having kids.
 She wrote a book about it last year, ‘An Excellent Choice’ (which, oddly seems to be coming out again this year, under the title of ‘Panic & Joy’).
 Here’s the blurb:

 Emma Brockes is thirty-seven, lives alone, and wants children.
 She is in a relationship (good!) but they aren’t doing the parenting together (weird!).
 Emma needs sperm, a doctor, and not to bankrupt herself.
 And that’s just the beginning…

 Just the beginning!1 If you’re wondering what else might happen to this hapless gal, I suggest taking a look at her Guardian articles, which run the full gamut of the human experience, from feeling a bit awkward about employing poor people to take care of your children…

 …all the way up to those same children having ten weeks off for summer.